Blog

 We offer assessments and intervention for learning difficulties at SPELD SA but how do you navigate to the service you need?

-The next step could be an academic assessment OR a consultation and planning session OR both.
-While our team of psychologists offer comprehensive assessments, which sometimes leads to a formal diagnosis, we also offer more focused academic assessments, which are designed to provide a detailed summary of a students’ academic skill level, and to identify well targeted strategies that will support their ongoing learning.
+The next step could be a psychological assessment OR a consultation and planning session OR both.
+While our team of psychologists offer comprehensive assessments, which sometimes leads to a formal diagnosis, we also offer short academic screeners, which are designed to provide a summary of a students’ academic skill level, and to identify strategies that will support their ongoing learning.
+It can help to identify if a more formal assessment with a psychologist is warranted.

 What can I expect if I make an appointment for an Educational Consultation at SPELD SA?